teddyoweh/Sentiment-Analysis-API/README.md

 	http://localhost:5000

-To see your see implemenation of the Sentiment Analysis API
+To see your see implemenation of the Sentiment Analysis API:

     $ php -S localhost:8000